 ARTH3356 Art Since 1945

 Summer travel and summer courses are recommended for enrichment.
 Consult the department advisor.

 The minor in Art History provides the student with an introduction to the art of the Western world.
 In addition to the two introductory courses, ARTH1101 and ARTH1102, the student will have a choice of no more than two 2000-level courses and at least two 3000-level courses, for a total of four upper-level courses covering specific art-historical periods.
 In these courses, the student will be exposed to the methods of the discipline and will complete a research paper.

 The minor in Studio Art offers the students the opportunity to pursue a course of study in ceramics, painting, drawing, or photography.
 This curriculum of six courses is designed to encourage an in-depth investigation of one medium, rather than a generalized sampling of many.
 Students who are interested in declaring a minor can contact Professor Michael Mulhern by e-mail at firstname.lastname@example.org or by calling 617-552-4296.

-The minor comprises six (6) classes to be selected as follows:
+The minor is comprised of six (6) classes to be selected as follows:

 - Required introductory course for all Studio Minors: ARTS1103 Approaches and Issues to Studio Art (3 credits)